Windham-High-School/CubeServer/README.md

   - A standalone MongoDB server, central to the other containers
 - CubeServer-accesspoint
   - The container from which the WiFi access point and routing is taken care of to allow Cubes to connect to the API.
-- CubeServer-beaconserver
-  - The container that deals with talking to the beacon and to the reference cubes in real-time

 Files used for building each of these containers (other than CubeServer-mongodb, which is prebuilt) may be found in Docker/.